sam-codedev/nmap-network-scan-project/README.md

 ## Service Version Scan
    ![image alt](https://github.com/sam-codedev/nmap-network-scan-project/blob/55cd340bde5e004b782b706f9908d0e82d9d98de/nmap-sV.jpg)

-This shows the result of running the command: nmap -sV 127.0.0.1
+   This shows the result of running the command:

+    nmap -sV 127.0.0.1p

+### What Happened
+- The scan was done on **127.0.0.1** (localhost).
+- Nmap checked all TCP ports and found that most were closed.
+- One port, **631/tcp**, was open.
+- The service running on this port was identified as **CUPS 2.4** (Common Unix Printing System).

+### Why It Matters
+- Detecting service versions helps us know exactly what software is running.
+- With this information, we can check if the service has known vulnerabilities.
+- In this case, the printing service is only available locally, which lowers the risk.